 Kelly was first introduced to Bend in August of 2005, and in April 2006, relocated from San Luis Obispo, CA and officially became a Bendite.
 She continued her banking career with Bank of the Cascades, where she still currently resides as a small business lender.
 In a pursuit to become part of an organization that really spoke to her, she found Oregon Adaptive Sports, and knew instantly that it was an organization and team that she wanted to be a part of.
 Kelly enjoys spending free time with her husband and two pups, and can often be found SUP’ing, running the trails, and enjoying the plethora of opportunities to enjoy the outdoor music scene in Bend.

 Colleen has been involved with Oregon Adaptive Sports since its inception and has been an active board member since 2003.
 Her love for the organization and the people OAS serves is shown by her continued years of involvement and dedication to the growth and success of OAS.
 Colleen’s current focus with OAS is finance, marketing and special events.
 She holds a dual bachelors degree in English and Art History from Santa Clara University and competed in the 1996 Paralympic games in Atlanta in swimming.
-Colleen lives in Bend with her husband and stepson and enjoys being involved in the community, serving on BendFilm’s advisory committee and co-chairing its annual Spring Fundraiser, designing and developing accessible homes, spending time with her family and friends and stays active with swimming, biking and skiing.
+Colleen lives in Bend, serving on BendFilm’s advisory committee and co-chairing its annual Spring Fundraiser, designing and developing accessible homes, spending time with her family and friends and stays active with swimming, biking and skiing.

 Joseph “J.J.”
 Jones